Jim Button and Luke the Engine Driver: Adaptations

 Both Jim Button stories were adapted by the Augsburger Puppenkiste, a marionette theater company that adapted children's stories for television in the 1960s and 70s.
 Their production of Jim Button, first filmed in the early 1960s in black and white, was so successful, it was remade in the 1970s in color.
 A classic known for its creativity, such as the use of plastic wrap to simulate moving water, it celebrated its 50th anniversary in 2011 with much fanfare.
 Its theme song, the "Lummerlandlied" ("Morrowland Song") is immediately recognized and in the 1990s, was covered by a German dance music group named Dolls United and itself became a hit.
 There are two sets of original marionettes for the Jim Button production.
 One is in the Puppenkiste's museum and the other tours the world.

 In 1974, the story was turned into a Japanese animation.
 A dramatized audio book, Jim Knopf und Lukas der Lokomotivführer (Fontana/Deutsche Grammophon) was narrated and directed by Ende himself.
 In 1998, a 52-episode cartoon series titled Jim Button was produced by Yoram Gross-Village Roadshow, Saban Entertainment, Saban International Paris, and CinéGroupe.
 The storyline diverged from the original novels with the introduction of new characters and settings.

-A German-language feature film adaptation, Jim Button and Luke the Engine Driver, was directed by Dennis Gansel, produced by Rat Pack Filmproduktion and Malao Film, and released on 29 March 2018 in German cinemas.
+A German-language feature film adaptation, Jim Button and Luke the Engine Driver, was directed by Dennis Gansel, produced by Rat Pack Filmproduktion and Malao Film, and released by Warner Bros.
+Pictures on 29 March 2018 in German cinemas.
 It stars Michael Herbig as the German voice of Nepomuk, and Rick Kavanian as the Wild 13, and Judy Winter as the voice of the villainous dragon Mrs. Grindtooth.
 The soundtrack also features a cover version of the Augsburger Puppenkiste's "Lummerlandlied", as a homage to this early adaptation.

 A cinematic adaptation of the second book, Jim Button and the Wild 13, was announced in late March 2018.
 Filming began in January 2019, and the film, initially planned for Easter 2020, but slightly delayed due to the COVID-19 pandemic, was eventually released on 1 October 2020.